observablehq/plot/README.md

 * **x** - the horizontal position; bound to the *x* scale
 * **y** - the vertical position; bound to the *y* scale
 * **r** - the radius (area); bound to the *radius* scale, which defaults to *sqrt*
+* **rotate** - the rotation angle in degrees clockwise; defaults to 0
+* **symbol** - the categorical symbol; bound to the *symbol* scale; defaults to circle

 If the **x** channel is not specified, dots will be horizontally centered in the plot (or facet).
 Likewise if the **y** channel is not specified, dots will vertically centered in the plot (or facet).
 Typically either *x*, *y*, or both are specified.

-The **r** option defaults to three pixels and can be specified as either a channel or constant.
+The **r** option can be specified as either a channel or constant.
 When the radius is specified as a number, it is interpreted as a constant; otherwise it is interpreted as a channel.
+The radius defaults to 4.5 pixels when using the **symbol** channel, and otherwise 3 pixels.
 Dots with a nonpositive radius are not drawn.

 The **stroke** defaults to none.
 The **fill** defaults to currentColor if the stroke is none, and to none otherwise.
 The **strokeWidth** defaults to 1.5.
+The **rotate** and **symbol** options can be specified as either channels or constants.
+When rotate is specified as a number, it is interpreted as a constant; otherwise it is interpreted as a channel.
+When symbol is a valid symbol name or symbol object (implementing the draw method), it is interpreted as a constant; otherwise it is interpreted as a channel.

 Dots are drawn in input order, with the last data drawn on top.
 If sorting is needed, say to mitigate overplotting by drawing the smallest dots on top, consider a [sort and reverse transform](#transforms).